 In year one, you will take modules in political theory and in comparative politics.
 You will learn to compare political institutions and behaviour in 'Western' liberal democracies and gain a thorough understanding of the history of political ideas.
 You will also take a range of modules in the School of Economics.

-In year two, you will take the compulsory modules Approaches to Political Studies, Designing Political Research, Microeconomic Theory and Macroeconomic Theory.
+In year two, you will take the compulsory modules Approaches to Political Studies or Designing Political Research, Microeconomic Theory and Macroeconomic Theory.
 You will also take optional modules in both politics and economics.

 In year three, you will undertake a politics dissertation under the supervision of a member of staff, and also take optional modules in both politics and economics from the range of modules offered by both schools.